-General Surgery; hernias; gallstones; laparoscopic (keyhole) surgery; cholecystectomy; bowel cancer; rectal bleeding; loose stools or diarrhoea; constipation; abdominal pain; endoscopy procedures; colonoscopy; gastroscopy; flexible sigmoidoscopy; anal problems; haemorrhoids; anal fistula; anal fissure; colectomy; inflammatory bowel disease; Crohn's disease; ulcerative colitis; skin lumps; pilonidal sinus disease; natural orifice surgery (NOSE); transanal minimal invasive surgery (TAMIS); functional bowel problems; pelvic floor problems; difficulty opening bowels; rectal prolapse; faecal incontinence; laparoscopic ventral mesh rectopexy (LVMR); advanced or recurrent bowel cancer
+General Surgery; all types of abdominal wall hernia surgery including inguinal hernia, umblical hernia, ventral hernia, femoral hernia, incisional hernia; gallstones; laparoscopic (keyhole) surgery; cholecystectomy; colorectal or bowel cancer surgery; rectal bleeding; loose stools or diarrhoea; constipation; abdominal pain; endoscopy procedures; colonoscopy; gastroscopy; flexible sigmoidoscopy; anal problems; haemorrhoids; anal fistula; anal fissure; colectomy; inflammatory bowel disease; Crohn's disease; ulcerative colitis; skin lumps; pilonidal sinus disease; natural orifice surgery (NOSE); transanal minimal invasive surgery (TAMIS); transanal total mesorectal excision (TATME) surgery; functional bowel problems; pelvic floor problems; difficulty opening bowels; rectal prolapse; faecal incontinence; laparoscopic ventral mesh rectopexy (LVMR); advanced or recurrent bowel cancer

 - Sharon Thompson

-- Department of Surgery Ipswich Hospital NHS Trust Heath Road Ipswich IP4 5PD
+- Ipswich Hospital NHS Trust Medical Secretantial Postbag C305 Dept of General Surgery Heath Road Ipswich IP4 5PD

 - 01473 703023